RyanHaniff/Movie-Website-Trailer-Udacity/README.md

 ## References

-The fresh_tomatoes file was used to convert the python code into html so that it can can on a browser.
+The fresh_tomatoes file was used to convert the python code into html so that it can be viewed on a browser.
 You can see the source code [here](https://github.com/udacity/ud036_StarterCode).